Molimicha-tech/ko-covid19/Readme.md

 └─ README.md
 </pre>
 ## Contributions
-The main contributions of this paper include the following.
-Analyzing the response of specific communities of practice to the pandemic will help facilitate better solutions for the community of practice in response to the COVID-19 and future pandemics.
-Summarizing the functionality of projects initiated by the IT community of practice during the pandemic and the technologies used will help create a larger pool of pre-existing technologies to address future crises.
-An examination of GitHub shows the differences in technology adoption during the pandemic between the communities of practice and the academic community.
+The main contributions of this paper include the following aspects:
+* Analyzing the response of specific communities of practice to the pandemic will help facilitate better solutions for the community of practice in response to the COVID-19 and future pandemics.
+* Summarizing the functionality of projects initiated by the IT community of practice during the pandemic and the technologies used will help create a larger pool of pre-existing technologies to address future crises.
+* An examination of GitHub shows the differences in technology adoption during the pandemic between the communities of practice and the academic community.
 This can provide helpful insight into the rapid adoption of emerging technologies during the pandemic.
 ## Citation
 Please cite the following paper if you use this code and dataset in your work.
 >Liang Tian, Chengzhi Zhang.
 Using Hashtags to Analysis Purpose and Technology Application of Open-Source Project Related to COVID-19.
 Knowledge Organization, 2022, 49(3): 192-207. [[doi](https://doi.org/10.5771/0943-7444-2022-3-192)]  [[arXiv](http://arxiv.org/abs/2207.06219)]